stateful/docs.runme.dev/docs/configuration/cell-level.md

 To modify the cell execution behavior, simply click Configure on the respective cell.

-If you feel more comfortable editing the markdown file directly, you can do it by using the following configuration options [schema](../Reference/configuration#Cell-Options):
+If you feel more comfortable editing the Markdown file directly, you can do it by using the following configuration options [schema](../Reference/configuration#Cell-Options):

 To modify the cell execution behavior, simply click "Configure" on the respective cell.